Pedro Blanco Soto

-Pedro Blanco Soto (19 October 1795 – 1 January 1829) was a Bolivian soldier and politician, he was president of the Republic of Alto Peru, an unrecognized independent entity that emerged in the limits of the department of La Paz and, which claimed the territory of the Republic of Bolivia.
-He held the position he held for a short time before being killed by his opponents in a convent called La Recoletta in Sucre on New Year's Day 1829.
+Pedro Blanco Soto (19 October 1795 – 1 January 1829) was a Bolivian soldier and politician and president of the Republic of Upper Peru, an unrecognized entity that emerged in the limits of the department of La Paz and, which claimed the territory of the Republic of Bolivia.
+He held the position for a short time before being killed by his opponents in a convent called La Recoletta in Sucre on New Year's Day 1829.
 A small plaque now marks the spot in the Museo de la Recoletta.
-He was well known for his pro-Peru stance and this is generally the reason attributed to his assassination.
+He was well known for his pro-Peruvian stance and this is generally the reason attributed to his assassination.
 He was also a distinguished officer during the Peruvian War of Independence.

 Early Military Career

 Blanco, son of José Manuel Blanco and Vicenta Soto was born in the city of Cochabamba, Bolivia on October 19, 1795.
-At the age of 17 he enlisted in the royalist army participating in the campaign against the Argentine patriots in his native Alto Peru, soon He stood out in the cavalry as part of the Mounted Hunters squadron, he was promoted to lieutenant after the battle of Vilcapujio, and to captain after Viluma.
+At the age of 17 he enlisted in the royalist army participating in the campaign against the Argentine patriots in his native Upper Peru, soon He stood out in the cavalry as part of the Mounted Hunters squadron, he was promoted to lieutenant after the battle of Vilcapujio, and to captain after Viluma.

 With the landing of the liberating expedition of San Martín, the squadron in which Captain Blanco served was displaced to Lower Peru.
 It would be in the 1823 campaign where he would notably distinguish himself to the point of receiving a special mention for his courage in the report of General Gerónimo Valdés, given that during the skirmishes prior to the Battle of Torata, Captain Blanco, in command of only 35 mounted hunters, he had fought against the enemy vanguard, killing an independence officer with his sword and dismounting from his horse in the middle of the crossfire to pick up his competitor's sword and hat.
 For this distinguished action he was given a gift from the hands of Valdés himself and in the presence of the entire royalist division, a beautiful saber that had been taken from the Argentine commander Gregorio Aráoz de Lamadrid during a skirmish in Upper Peru and that Valdez kept to reward the first trait of extraordinary value.